Just-Mike4/booksapi/README.md

     *   **Request Body (JSON):**
         ```json
         {
-          "title": "The Hitchhiker's Guide to the Galaxy",
+          "title": "The Name of the Wind",
-          "author": "Douglas Adams",
+          "author": "Patrick Rothfuss",
-          "publicationYear": 1979
+          "publicationYear": 2007
         }
         ```
     *   **Success Response:** `201 Created` with the details of the newly added book.